A “Jump Start” to a Joyful School Year

 Here are six steps to “jump start” your joy as you begin this new school year:

 1. Have a vision for your family.
-The Greek model of education is all about knowledge; the Hebrew model is all about relationships (read Robin Sampson in What Your Child Needs to Know When or Heart of Wisdom Teaching Approach).
+The Greek model of education is all about knowledge; the Hebrew model is all about relationships.
 What purpose(s) does God want to accomplish through the relationships within your family, and how does home education help fulfill those goals?

 2. Have realistic expectations of your children.